Jobs in France for Americans

 Teaching English

 One of the most popular jobs in France for Americans is teaching English to French people.
-Native speakers are needed, especially in large cities like Paris and Lyon.
-Language schools, universities and private tutors hire many Americans.
+Large cities such as Paris and Lyon require native speakers.
+Language schools, universities, and private tutors hire many Americans.

 There are also government programs such as TAPIF that import American teaching assistants into French classrooms.
 It serves as a wonderful introduction for anyone with an interest in education and foreign languages.